textX/Arpeggio/docs/debugging.md

-Furthermore, while running in debug mode, a `dot` file (a graph description file format from [GraphViz software package](http://www.graphviz.org/content/dot-language)) representing _the parser model_ ill be created if the parser model is constructed without errors.
+Furthermore, while running in debug mode, a `dot` file (a graph description file format from [GraphViz software package](http://www.graphviz.org/content/dot-language)) representing _the parser model_ will be created if the parser model is constructed without errors.

 This `dot` file can be rendered as image using one of available dot viewer software or transformed to an image using `dot` tool